yuruwang26/ELAP-seq-v4/ELAP-mRNA/README.md

 ```

 ### 2. Remove backgrounds
-This process removes background originated from multiple mapping and low processivity of the RT enzyme
+This process removes background originated from multiple mapping and diminished processivity of the RT enzyme past a major modification site
 #### 1) determine the main nucleoside for sites mapped with multiple identities
 ```bash
 python3 Rm_bg_1.py HeLa-III-rep1-inside-unfiltered.bed | tr ' ' '\t' > HeLa-III-rep1-inside-unfiltered-ab.bed